Skip to content

 • Cleat Durability—can withstand the constant barrage of footfalls and mixed terrain

-• Chassis Durability—frame can withstand cold temperatures and constant use
+• Chassis Durability—the frame can withstand cold temperatures and constant use

 • Quick Mounting—easy ability to take on and off